MuhammadUsmanMithani/anticrosspost-discord-bot/README.md

 "channels":["123456789012345678","8383939293883288283"]
 ```

-### How can we make it such, that it affects older messages too, say sent around 30 minutes ago?
+### How can we make it such, that it affects older messages too, say, sent around 30 minutes ago?
 **Ans:** Super easy!
 Go to `config.json` and set `messages.timeToLive` accordingly (in milliseconds). `600000` means 10 minutes but in milliseconds, but for 30 minutes, you can change it to `1800000`, and thats it!

 ### The bot is not affecting similar messages in cross-posts/Why is the bot affecting non-similar messages?